-- 6. GAME DURATION: For all Mighty Mite T-Ball and Junior Coach Pitch Division games, no new innings will begin after 50 minutes. - 7.
-FORFEITS: All games shall begin at the scheduled starting day and time.
-There shall be no forfeits.
-Teams will play with the number of participants present.
-Games will not be rescheduled.
-Games will only be rescheduled for City of Santa Clarita logistical reasons (no exceptions). - 8.
-DUGOUT: All players shall remain in the dugout during their game and may not leave without their coach's permission. - 9.
+- a.
+The decision to cancel or postpone games due to heat, unhealthy air quality, or inclement weather will be made by the Youth Sports Supervisor.
+A game can be called off at any time, regardless of the inning, quarter, or period, if the conditions are unplayable.
+If there is no information from the Youth Sports Office, all games will proceed as scheduled.
+For any inquiries, please reach out to the Youth Sports Office. - b.
+Games cancelled due to increment weather and/or field conditions will be rescheduled if time permits. - 9.
+DUGOUT: All players shall remain in the dugout during their game and may not leave without their coach's permission. - 10.
 EQUIPMENT: Equipment will be furnished by the Youth Sports program.
 It is the responsibility of the coach to see that it is turned in at the last game of the season. - a.
 Shoes must be rubber cleats or tennis shoes.
 No metal spikes. - b.
 Any type of regulation baseball or softball bat is acceptable.
 No wooden bats. - c.
 All players must wear a baseball/softball glove. - d.
 Jewelry is not permitted during Youth Sports participation.

-10. BALL SIZES: Division
+11. BALL SIZES: Division Ball Size/Type

-Mighty Mite

-Junior Coach Pitch

-Ball Size/Type

-9 inch/Adidas Tee Ball
+T-ball 9 inch/ Tee Ball

-9 inch/Adidas Tee Ball
+Coach Pitch 9 inch/Tee Ball

-- 11. HELMETS: All batters, on deck batters and runners must wear helmets at all times. - 12.
+- 12. HELMETS: All batters, on deck batters and runners must wear helmets at all times. - 13.
 NO THROWING BATS: Coaches are responsible for insuring the safety of participants.
 If a batter throws a bat, the coach should instruct the player on the dangers of throwing bats.
-The team will be issued a warning for reoccurrences. - 13.
-BASE RUNNING: - a.
+The team will be issued a warning for reoccurrences.

+14. BASE RUNNING:

+- a.
 Stealing bases is not permitted - b.
 Base runners must remain on base until the ball is hit. - c.
 A coach cannot physically assist a runner while the ball is in play, except in the T-Ball Division.
-Assisting (touching) a runner in Junior Coach Pitch shall result in that player being called out.
-When a runner touches home plate, he is no longer considered a runner. - 14.
+Assisting (touching) a runner in Coach Pitch shall result in that player being called out.
+When a runner touches home plate, he is no longer considered a runner. - 15.
 DEFENSE: There will be one pitcher, 1st baseman, 2nd baseman, 3rd baseman, (a rover behind the designated pitcher's circle in T-Ball), and shortstop in the infield.
 The rest of the players must be placed in the outfield, or at least 8 feet behind the baselines.
 Play will stop only when the designated pitcher is in the circle with possession of the ball.

-- 15. CATCHERS: Catchers shall not be used in T-Ball or Junior Coach Pitch Divisions.
-An Assistant Coach will act as the catcher. - 16.
+- 16. CATCHERS: Catchers shall not be used in T-Ball or Coach Pitch baseball Divisions.
+An Assistant Coach will act as the catcher. - 17.
 LAST BATTER: The entire batting order will bat each inning.
 The coach shall notify the other team when the last batter comes to bat.
 Play will end when the ball is returned to the pitching circle or if an out is recorded.